cilium/cilium/Documentation/network/standalone.rst

 for handling inbound north-south traffic with ECMP-based load-balancing in front.

-Similarly, upon backend removal the Maglev backend lookup tables are reprogrammed with minimal disruption for unrelated backends, for example, depending on the configuration, at most 1% difference in the reassignments for the given service.
+Similarly, upon backend removal the Maglev backend lookup tables are reprogrammed with minimal disruption for unrelated backends.
+For example, depending on the configuration, there would only be at most 1% difference in the reassignments for the given service.

 The ``--bpf-lb-maglev-hash-seed`` option is recommended to be set in order for Cilium to not rely on the fixed built-in seed.
 The seed is a base64-encoded 12 byte-random